-Enter the amount of any reduction to the amount of scholarships or grants that were reported for a prior year.
+Enter the amount of any reduction to the amount of scholarships or grants that were reported for a prior year after 2002.

 Box 6.
-Checkbox for Amounts for an Academic Period Beginning in January through March of 2003
+Checkbox for Amounts for an Academic Period Beginning in January through March of 2006 to an academic period that begins in January through March of 2006.

-Check the box if any payments received, or amounts billed, for qualified tuition and related expenses reported for 2002 relate to an academic period that begins in January through March of 2003.
+Check the box if any payments received, or amounts billed, for qualified tuition and related expenses reported for 2005 relate

 Box 7.
-Reimbursements or Refunds Under an Insurance Contract
+Reimbursements or Refunds From an Insurance Contract

-If you are an insurer that chooses to report for 2002, enter the total amount of reimbursements or refunds of qualified tuition and related expenses that you made for the student during 2002.
+If you are an insurer, enter the total amount of reimbursements or refunds of qualified tuition and related expenses that you made for the student during 2005.